HyagoOliveira/Attributes/README.md

 Just use one of the following attributes:

 * **AssetsOnly**: only select assets references.
 * **Required**: use it on strings, exposed and object reference types.
-If the value is null or empty, a error message will be displayed on Inspector bellow the given attribute.
+If the value is null or empty, an error message will be displayed on Inspector bellow the given attribute.
-* **Tag**: use it only with a string fields.
+* **Tag**: use it only with string fields.
 It'll replace the string field by a tag popup.
 * **DisableInPlayMode**: use this to prevent users from editing a property when in play mode.

 ```csharp